sbuhl/Gttrd/README.md

 You can notice that we use the same tools as Thomas in the building of the design.

+I would like to learn a new framework : [Bulma](https://bulma.io).

 ## Why Bulma and not Bootstrap ?

 I've already build some websites with [Bootstrap](http://getbootstrap.com).
-I really enjoy playing with Bootstrap.
+I really enjoy playing with this CSS Framework.
 It's friendly, the documentation is great, they're a lot of tutoriel, it's responsive, it's evolving, etc...
 But.
-I wanted to new a new framework.
+I wanted to learn a new framework.
 Just to discover a new tool and new techs.
 And I have no doubt it will improve my CSS skills.

 ### Is Bulma different from Bootstrap ?

 Short answer : Yes !
-Long answer :
+Long answer : [see here :-) ](https://bulma.io/alternative-to-bootstrap/)

-__To be continued__

 ## File and Folder Structure

 We will keep the structure really simple.
-We don't need JavaScript or a lot of CSS or images.
+You will see that we only need a few of JS.
 So, go ahead and create your folders :

 * css/
 	- grtldStyle.css